Nareshrana1999/Fishing-Boat-Safety-System/README.markdown

 ## Overview

-The **Fishing Boat Safety System** is an open-source Arduino-based project developed by [Nareshrana1999](https://github.com/Nareshrana1999) to enhance the safety of fishermen at sea.
-Hosted at [https://github.com/Nareshrana1999/Fishing-Boat-Safety-System](https://github.com/Nareshrana1999/Fishing-Boat-Safety-System), this project provides real-time location tracking, accident detection, and emergency alerts using a single SIM800L GSM module, a Neo-6M GPS module, and an MPU6050 accelerometer.
+The **Fishing Boat Safety System** is an open-source Arduino-based project designed to enhance the safety of fishermen at sea.
+This project provides real-time location tracking, accident detection, and emergency alerts using a single SIM800L GSM module, a Neo-6M GPS module, and an MPU6050 accelerometer.
 The system monitors boat tilt, GPS coordinates, battery voltage, and manual triggers, displaying status on a 16x2 LCD and sounding a buzzer during emergencies.
 This project offers a cost-effective and easy-to-install solution for coastal fishing communities.

 ### Key Features
 - Real-time GPS tracking with the Neo-6M module.